 Mastering Naps & Schedules — For starters, all Baby Sleep Site® VIP members receive unlimited access to all our e-Books.
 That’s right – for the price of your membership, you can read all our e-Books at no additional cost!
 That includes Mastering Naps & Schedules.
 With over 45 sample schedules (all available for you to view in the VIP Members Area), Mastering Naps & Schedules is THE e-Book for tired parents of non-napping kiddos!
 We tackle all your top napping issues, including how to get your baby or toddler to take longer naps, how to get your child’s naps to be more consistent and predictable, how to manage nap transitions, how to encourage good napping while traveling – and more!
 Become a member today, and access the e-Book instantly – no download necessary!

-Nap Tele-Seminars — Another great VIP members-only resource?
-Our tele-seminars.
-Hosted by Nicole herself, these 30-45 minute tele-seminars offer you insider-information and our expert sleep coaching methods and techniques.
+Napping Audio Courses — Another great VIP members-only resource?
+Our audio courses.
+Hosted by Nicole herself, these 30-45 minute courses offer you insider information and our expert sleep coaching methods and techniques.
 And guess what?
-We have a special tele-seminar that’s completely focused on managing nap traditions.
+We have a special audio course that’s completely focused on managing nap traditions.
 That’s right – as a VIP member, you will have access to this coaching session with Nicole herself!
 She’ll walk you through the basics of navigating nap transitions without destroying your existing daytime schedule, or ruining night sleep.

 VIP Members-Only Nap Articles — And now, we’ve also offer a special VIP members-only article on this very topic: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
 Learn our 5 top secrets for how to gently and painlessly navigate nap transitions, and help them happen in a way that preserves your child’s sleep while also preserving your own sanity! 😉